Coach Tour to Valencia with Pepe Tours

 – Travel Insurance

-- 2 hotel nights based on half board (breakfast and dinner)
+– 2 nights in 4-star hotels based on half board (breakfast and dinner)

 Valencia is a city, unlike many others, which is able to seamlessly meld the remains of its distant past (going back to 138 B.C.) with the most innovative and cutting-edge buildings of the new millennium.